 A recently completed Water Research Commission (WRC) study has looked to improve the sustainability of rural groundwater supply.
-The study has confirmed the potential of groundwater as a sustainable water supply for rural community on condition that operating rules are maintained.
+The study has confirmed the potential of groundwater as a sustainable water supply for rural communities on condition that operating rules are maintained.

 Since groundwater plays a crucial role in community water supply in most rural areas of South Africa, its optimal operation and management in such areas is essential.

 The Department of Water and Sanitation (DWS) has introduced the National Groundwater Strategy (NGS) to ensure that groundwater plays an integral part of water resources planning across all sectors.
 However, implementation of the strategy is being hindered by the lack of long-term groundwater yield data in most rural areas of South Africa.

 Without such data it is also difficult to develop the necessary groundwater operating rules – a necessity to ensure that groundwater is managed in a sustainable way.

 This WRC-driven study sought to develop groundwater operating rules through alternative methods.
 The study area for the study was Siloam Village, located in the Nzhelele River Catchment in Limpopo.

 The results of the groundwater storage-reliability analysis showed that relatively high and low storages are associated with low and high reliability due to the fact that high storages result from heavy rainfall events, which rarely occur, as compared to normal rainfall events.
 Low and high storages are also associated with high and low risks of failure, respectively.

 The minimum storage required to meet the low demand in the study area of 101 litres/person/day was 20%, while 30% was required to meet the future (high) demand in the area of 189 litres/person/day.